davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 <center><img src="figures/schema.png" width="500px"/></center>

 Take a moment to study the schema, noting the foreign and primary keys.
 Browse the data in each relation to familiarize yourself with the database contents.
 Answer the following queries.
+Save the queries in a plain text file for submission.
 I've given you the expected results below each query.

 1. Return all customer names and their addresses if they are not represented by a sales rep. Order by customer name.